 END OF DÜRNSTEIN TOUR

-Welcome to this Reloading Humanism tour of Melk.
+Welcome to this Reloading Humanism guide that explains how in wine, there is wealth of truth.
 The tour works through the use of buttons which when pressed initiate a Googe Chrome plug-in that reads the English texts.
-Once started, pressing the button again stops the reading while pressing a third time restarts the reading from the beginning.
+Once started, pressing the button again stops the reading.
+Pressing a third time restarts the reading from the beginning.
 Street directions are therefore at the beginning of each tour item so that the repetition of instructions is straightforward.